Bwsmorgan/HW3.1-Configs-and-APIs/README.md

 # HW3.1-Configs-and-APIs
 Unit 3 Homework 1 - Create a personal repository and commit your Hello World and your GitHub API code

+This repository contains 2 files:

+1. File 1.1 - Configs & API.ipynb contains a python script called Hello.py.
+This script uses the argparse library to interpret the following command line arguments: postional argument, option, flag:

+2. 1.2 - Configs & API.ipynb contains uses a github token to access and retrieve user details from github web API